Dilatons Improve (Non)-Goldstones: Renormalisation Group Matters

 Let us start with the $\Box R$-term for which the flow theorem takes on a very analogous formula to \eqref{eq:cthm}

 in that it is expressible in terms of a two-point function.
 If the IR theory is standard QCD with free pions in the IR, then the non-improved pion theory $\TEMT = - \frac{1}{2} \partial^2 \pi^2$ leads to $ \vev{\TEMT(x)\TEMT(0)} \propto{1}/{x^8}$ which is logarthimcally divergent in the IR \cite{Prochazka:2017pfa}.
-In that reference the discussion is phrased in terms of the momentum space or dispersion representation but the outcome is of course the same.
+In that reference the discussion is phrased in terms of the momentum space or dispersion representation but the outcome is the same.

-Let us turn to the $a$-theorem for which a two-point function is not sufficient and our main point is that the same problem occurs as it still contains the two-point function in \eqref{eq:bthm}.
-We will use the language in \cite{Komargodski:2011vj,Luty:2012ww}.
-A pathway to positivity is given by unitarity and the four-point function scattering amplitude ${\cal A}(s)$ of four external dilaton fields $\tau$ which are put ``'on-shell" $\partial^2 \tau =0$.
-The difference of the Weyl anomaly coefficients $\be_a^{\text{UV}} - \be_a^{\text{IR}} \propto \al(\infty) - \al(0)$ is directly related to the scattering amplitude ${\cal A}(s) = s^2 \al(s)/f^4$ ($f$ is the respective dilaton decay constant).
-One finds (cf. \EQ 3.7 in \cite{Luty:2012ww})
+Let us turn to the $a$-theorem, the flow of $E_4$, for which the two-point function is no longer sufficient.
+However, the same two-point function is still relevant since it contributes to the flow.
+We use the language in \cite{Komargodski:2011vj,Luty:2012ww}.
+A pathway to positivity is given by unitarity and the four-point function scattering amplitude ${\cal A}(s)$ of four \emph{external} dilaton fields $\tau$ which are put ``'on-shell" $\partial^2 \tau =0$.
+The difference of the Weyl anomaly coefficients $\be_a^{\text{UV}} - \be_a^{\text{IR}} \propto \al(\infty) - \al(0)$ is directly related to the scattering amplitude by ${\cal A}(s) = s^2 \al(s)/f^4$, where $f$ the respective dilaton decay constant.
+One finds (see \EQ 3.7 in \cite{Luty:2012ww})